 Still, after a whole year, I looked forward to having others feed my baby instead of being the only one who could.

 We all wean from breastfeeding at some point or another, it’s just a matter of when.
-No matter your reason or timing, below are useful weaning tips on how to stop breastfeeding.
+Regardless of your reason or timing, below are useful weaning tips on how to stop breastfeeding: